2nd Battalion, Royal Australian Regiment: Timor Leste (2006 until 2010)

+2 RAR deployed a sniper pair into the 1 RAR led TLBG 2 followed by a 2 RAR led TLBG 3 Battle Group Samichon.
+This battle group based upon 2 RAR deployed to Timor Leste between September 2007 to April 2008.

+The battalion deployed for a further tour in May 2009 as Timor Leste Battle Group-VI this ANZAC Battle Group, it had a company of Kiwis deployed as part of the rotation, conducted security and stability operations as well as training for deployment to Afghanistan the following year.

+Afghanistan (2006 to 2020)

+2 RAR first deployed troops into Afghanistan with the first rotation to Afghanistan of RAR soldier on RTF 1.
+2 RAR sent a sniper pair as part of this rotation.
+During RTF 2, a requirement of mortars eventuated and 2 RAR rapidly deployed a section of mortars to support the 1 RAR led RTF 2.
+These soldiers remained and served supporting RTF 3.
 From September 2007 to May 2008, elements of the battalion deployed to Afghanistan on Operation Slipper as part of RTF-3.
 The Security Task Group (STG) was made up of infantrymen from C Company 2 RAR, mortarmen and snipers from Support Company 2 RAR, IMV crews from 6 RAR and B Squadron, 3/4 Cavalry Regiment, cavalrymen from 2/14 LHR(QMI) and gunners from 4th Field Regiment.
 Elements from these units combined with elements of the 3rd Combat Engineer Regiment to form a combat team.
 The role of the STG was to provide the firepower and mobility necessary to facilitate the engineers' protected reconstruction.
-Intimately supported by Combat Engineers, Construction Engineers and Explosive Ordnance Disposal Technicians to make up Combat Team (CT) Spear, the STG was the fundamental enabler for the protected reconstruction effort.
+Intimately supported by combat engineers, construction engineers and explosive ordnance disposal technicians to make up Combat Team (CT) Spear, the STG was the fundamental enabler for the protected reconstruction effort.

-The Combat Team conducted five major operations during its deployment, effectively expanding the ISAF and ANSF's permanent influence in the Chora Valley and into the Baluchi Pass.
-The Combat Team sustained casualties early in the deployment with Trooper David 'Poppy' Pearce being killed by an IED in the Dorufshan and Sergeant Michael Lyddiard being seriously wounded whilst defusing an IED in the Chora Valley.
-The Combat Team was able to take the fight to the enemy during several engagements, most notably in the Sorkh Morghab region where all elements of the Combat Team engaged the enemy over several days allowing the construction of a patrol base and the Afghan Army to move into an area previously considered a Taliban stronghold.
+The combat team conducted five major operations during its deployment, effectively expanding the ISAF and ANSF's permanent influence in the Chora Valley and into the Baluchi Pass.
+The combat team sustained casualties early in the deployment with Trooper David 'Poppy' Pearce being killed by an IED in the Dorufshan and Sergeant Michael Lyddiard being seriously wounded whilst defusing an IED in the Chora Valley.
+The combat team was able to take the fight to the enemy during several engagements, most notably in the Sorkh Morghab region where all elements of the combat team engaged the enemy over several days allowing the construction of a patrol base and the Afghan Army to move into an area previously considered a Taliban stronghold.